Welcome to Year 3!

 I cannot stress enough the importance of reading at home every night!
 I also think there is great value in parents/carers continuing to read to children even as they become confident and competent readers.
 Children can change their books whenever they need to.
-Children are listened to on a Monday afternoon by Mrs Mercer.
+Children are listened to throughout the week by the adults in class.
 Mr Howard listens to children during guided reading sessions which take place every day and there are also opportunities each afternoon during our focused reading time.

-Please ensure your PE kit is in school on Tuesday and Thursday, when the weather is colder, ensure you have your outdoor PE kit in school as lessons are often outside.
-Our lessons are run by Premier Education and children are taught by expert coaches.
+Please ensure your child is wearing their PE kit on the day specified on the letter sent out in the first week of term, either Wednesday or Friday, when the weather is colder, ensure you wear your outdoor PE kit as lessons are often outside.
+Our lessons are taught by Mr Molloy who is an expert sports coach.

 Home is where the heart is